Music

 Top-10 singles in the United Kingdom, including four No.1s.

 A lot has happened since their 2013 hiatus, the most tragic being Sarah Harding’s death from breast cancer in 2021 at 39 years of age.
-Just last week, Girls Aloud announced a 2024 reunion tour to honour their ‘irreplaceable’ friend.
+Now, Girls Aloud are in the middle of a 2024 reunion tour to honour their ‘irreplaceable’ friend.

 To celebrate their return, and in dedication to Sarah, here are our top Girls Aloud tracks to recapture some of those happy 00s vibes.
 Enjoy.